Abdullah-K13/pro-town-backend/routers/PAYMENT_ENDPOINTS.md

 ```

 **Notes**:
-- Creates temporary customer if `customer_id` not provided
+- Creates **actual customer** (not temporary) if `customer_id` not provided
+- **Email is required** if `customer_id` is not provided
+- Customer and card are created in Square and can be reused when creating professional account
 - Square payment tokens are single-use and expire quickly
-- No charge is made
+- No charge is made, but card is saved to customer

 ---